sanvirk99/Communication-on-linux-machine-with-sockets/serv/README.md

 <li>terminate on both machines or terminals by typing ! on any machine or terminal</li>

-send and receive messges between the two terminal.
-Same procedure applies to remote machines
+<b>send and receive messges between the two terminal.
+Same procedure applies to remote machines</b>